Our top tips on how your SME business can save money

 - Only boil the water you need to make a cuppa

-- Change to energy saving lightbulbs
+- Change to energy-saving lightbulbs

 - Install auto lighting in meeting rooms and offices

-- Renegotiate your energy tariff or consider switching energy supplier
+- Renegotiate your energy tariff if possible

 Can you swap your business bank account